 Here’s an example screenshot of Cluster Summary CPU and Bytes in/out metrics provided by the Instaclustr Kafka console.
 Other metrics are also available.

-Like river deltas with an alluvial fan many message based systems have a large number of different destinations for the messages, and some may have a have a high consumer fan out.
+Like river deltas with an alluvial fan many message-based systems have a large number of different destinations for the messages, and some may have a high consumer fan out.
 This is due to multiple consumers subscribing to the same events, resulting in a higher load on the output of the system than the input.
 The Kongo IoT application is like this.

 Before going live with Kongo in production I wanted to check one of the design choices I made a few blogs back (One or Many Topics?).
 Kongo has a high consumer fan out.
 Because there are lots of locations and lots of Goods in each location, each Goods object needs to receive every event in each location.
 The initial design pattern had a Kafka consumer for each Goods, and a topic for each location.
 Each Goods was subscribed to the location (topic) where it was currently located, and received every event for that location.
 This didn’t seem to work well (at least on a laptop), so the design was changed to a single topic, and a consumer which passed events at a given location to all of the Goods that were subscribed to a Guava EventBus topic corresponding to that location.